ceedee666/modern-abap-curriculum/docs/adding_behavior.md

    `ratings_for_update`.
 Any error messages occurring during the modification of the entities will be returned in the `REPORTED` parameter.
 In this example these errors are returned form the method.

 The implementation for the determination `determination setStatusCustomerFeedback` is still missing.
-Create is using the quick fix of the behavior and rename the generated method to `set_status_customer_feedback`.
-The implementation of the method is shown in the following listing:
+Create it using the quick fix of the behavior and rename the generated method to `set_status_customer_feedback`.
+The implementation of the method should be as follows:

 ```abap
  METHOD set_status_customer_feedback.